dking072/dking072.github.io/_posts/2020-08-13-thermochem.md

 where $E_{SCF}$ is meant to invoke "output of your computer program" (of course whether you used an SCF method or not is irrelevant).

 So, how do we recover the rest of the nuclear energy, that our electronic structure program has so terribly forgotten?
-We simply follow the Born-Oppenheimer approximation to a t:
+We follow the Born-Oppenheimer approximation:

 * **To get the rest of the nuclear energy, the wavefunctions of the nuclear degrees of freedom are solved for on a potential energy surface defined by $E_{SCF}$**

 However, it turns out that the splitting between the levels of these degrees of freedom is quite small (comparable to kT).
-Thus, we will need to introduce:
+This requires us to introduce:

 ## The Statistical Approximation